whatwg/cookiestore/explainer.md

 ### Reading

 You can read the first in-scope script-visible value for a given cookie name.
-In a ServiceWorker this defaults to the path of the ServiceWorker's registered scope.
+In a service worker context this defaults to the path of the service worker's registered scope.
 In a document it defaults to the path of the current document and does not respect changes from `replaceState` or `document.domain`.

 ```js